 Jenice began working with ISLA in July of 2013.
 She has more than seven years of experience in the public school system and the non-profit sector.
 Her passion for education and making change began in high school with her job at a tutoring center for children with autism.
-She followed that passion to the University of North Carolina at Greensboro, where she worked with various organizations to develop a list of resources for Latino families with differently-abled children.
+She followed that passion to the University of North Carolina at Greensboro, where she worked with organizations to develop a list of resources for Latino families with differently-abled children.
 She continued this project in the high school where she worked as a special education teacher from 2010 to 2013.
-Jenice carries her passion for education and ISLA's mission in her heart.
+A visionary educator and powerful advocate for equitable, high quality education for all students, Jenice inspires teachers to uplift future Latino leaders each week.

 Director of Development and Communications

 Laura Streitfeld is a nonprofit leader, writer and researcher with a passion for making resources available to empower youth and communities.
 Growing up in a family of lifelong language learners, Laura spent a year abroad in Spain at the Universidad Complutense de Madrid before earning a Bachelor’s degree in Spanish and English from Tufts University and a Master’s Degree from UNC-Chapel Hill in Folklore.
 Skilled at increasing the impact and visibility of organizations’ vital work, Laura’s experience includes communications, grant writing, media relations, teaching English as a Second Language, interpreting for clients in Spanish and French, advocating for rural communities and the environment, and leading youth outdoor programs.
-She is excited to spread the word about ISLA’s innovative bilingual education programs for children and families.
+She loves sharing good news and spreading the word about ISLA’s innovative programs.

 Lady Johana Cuervo